 My number one concern when it comes to breastfeeding is not having enough supply.
 Although on a personal level it is usually associated with stress, I know many mums have noticed a difference when there is a change in routine or time cycle.
 On our last big trip, I took blessed thistle supplements to increase supply.
 I will definitely bring some along with me again and this time I am also super excited to try out my friends very own brand of lactation cookies.
 Luckily they stay fresh for up to five months due to the type of packaging and come in a variety of yummy flavours.
 Please check Renee out over on Facebook as she is about to launch her new ‘Lactation Station’ brand.

-Other supplements that I have heard being used are red raspberry and brewers yeast which is an ingredient in the cookies.
+Other supplements that I have heard being used are red raspberry, brewers yeast and protein powders by Pro-Women.
 I think the best thing is to bring these kind of things whether its supplements of food, on a trip rather than looking for them at a destination.

 As I’ve said earlier, babies can’t have many of the travel specific vaccinations at a young age.
 Luckily the childhood vaccines gives some cover.
 I personally ensure that I have had all my vaccinations up to date in the hope I am passing on some immunity through my milk.
 (Please don’t take this as medical advice, this is just my personal take).

 Respecting other cultures